-Mickey Cohen, who died in 1976, was a colorful, feared West Coast gangster-gambler who knew the biggest names in Hollywood, was a confidant of Bugsy Siegel, and on first names with the biggest guys in the Mafia, plus everyone from Frank Sinatra to Marilyn Monroe.
-Bradley Lewis' novel about Cohen draws from thousands of resources - a virtual treasure trove of Mafia-related books, articles and interviews.
-Lewis tells the early Mickey Cohen story during the period when he was growing up in Brownsville, Brooklyn, until the beginning of his foray with Bugsy Siegel into Las Vegas.
-From Bugsy Siegel to Lucky Luciano and Jack Dragna to Meyer Lansky.
-Mickey knew them well and worked closely with them for many years.
-This lively, fictional take is based on the first modern biography of Cohen, "Hollywood's Celebrity Gangster, The Incredible Life and Times of Mickey Cohen".
+Mickey Cohen, who died in 1976, was a colorful, feared West Coast gangster-gambler who knew the biggest names in Hollywood including the Rat Pack, was a confidant of Bugsy Siegel, a friend of Las Vegas' late Liz Renay and on first names with the biggest guys in the Mafia, plus Frank Sinatra, Richard Nixon and Billy Graham.
+Brad Lewis' book about Cohen draws from thousands of resources -- a virtual treasure trove of Mafia-related books, articles and interviews.
+Written by a tough and knowledgeable insider, Lewis tells the whole Mickey Cohen story during the period when he was involved with the Rat Pack, Marilyn Monroe, Patty Hearst, Menachem Begin, Jack Ruby, Sam Giancana, and the Kennedys.
+All the whispered anecdotes, the news items and the underside of the crime rackets where Mickey operated are in this book, open to scrutiny.
+From Bugsy Siegel to Lucky Luciano and Albert Anastasia to Meyer Lansky and Carlos Marcello, Mickey knew them well and worked closely with them for many years.
+This is Mickey Cohen!
+Inside and Out!
+(This book is an abridged version of Hollywood's Celebrity Gangster.)

 Bradley Lewis knew at a very early age that he didn’t quite fit in, or more likely that he wasn’t quite welcome.
 His look back illuminates a disturbing and peculiar seesaw Long Island childhood.
 His father was an emotionally remote man who spent a lot of his time away from his son.
 Lewis’ high-functioning mother was a businesswoman whose bohemian personality could bring a busy store to a standstill.
 Home life in the Lewis household was an off-beat combination of overachievement riddled with constant criticism.
 Early on, Lewis realized that his family wasn't very much like the others in town.
 Eventually he escaped to Manhattan, but not without carrying the family abuse with him.
 Lewis moves the reader swiftly through time; from his earliest memories until he finally breaks free.
 Mazie Was Crazy is a compassionate, sensitive analysis that recalls firsthand experience; a cultural criticism about growing up on insular Long Island; a deeply moving memoir with vividly colorful characters.
 Lewis shows the reader why it’s so hard for someone who grew up the way he did to have achieved almost anything.
 The reader will experience the flaws of the somewhat privileged, but also its family strengths wrapped within a traumatic portrait - what can wrong inside American families and the dysfunction that afflicted so many children born in the fifties and sixties.
 Lewis describes the alcoholism, sexual abuse, and an unrelenting system of control.
 A powerfully written memoir about the author’s journey from a troubled childhood to the beginning of life alone at NYU in Manhattan.
 Heartbreaking, heartwarming and dotted with ribald humor, it opens a small window of suburban America, one usually hidden from view, while offering genuine hope in the form of hard-hitting honesty.
 This quick and engaging insightful read is well suited to anyone interested in baby-boomer Jewish-American families.